AadishSaini/PingPong/README.md

 # PingPong
- A simple Pygame on the classic game pingPong
+ A simple Pygame on the classic game pingPong.